Customizing Graph Neural Networks using Path Reweighting: Experiments

 \subsection{Datasets}

 Following the community convention, we use three benchmark graphs, i.e., Cora, Citeseer and PubMed with their standard public splits in Planetoid~\cite{2016Revisiting}, which contains 20 nodes per class for training and 1000 nodes for testing.
-We also did experiments on 4 publicly available large datasets, i.e., Cora Full, Coauthor CS, Amazon Photo and Amazon Computers with their experimental settings in \citet{2018Pitfalls}.
+We also did experiments on four publicly available large datasets, i.e., Cora Full, Coauthor CS, Amazon Photo, and Amazon Computers with their experimental settings in \citet{2018Pitfalls}.

-These datasets can be downloaded from PyTorch-Geometric library\footnote{https://pytorch-geometric.readthedocs.io}.
+These datasets can be downloaded from PyTorch-Geometric library\footnote{\url{https://pytorch-geometric.readthedocs.io}}.
 The datasets details are shown in Table~\ref{tab:datasetDetail}.
-Label rate is the fraction of nodes in training set (the number of training nodes are 20 per class) that can be computed as (\#class $\cdot$ 20)/\#node.
+Label rate is the fraction of nodes in training set (the number of training nodes is 20 per class) that can be computed as (\#class $\cdot$ 20)/\#node.